useblocks/sphinx-bazel/docs/source/autobazel.rst

 Autobazel
 =========

-Autobazel-directives allow the automatic documentation of Bazel workspaces, packages, targets and rules.
+Autobazel-directives allow the automatic documentation of Bazel workspaces, packages, targets, rules, marcos, implementations and rule attributes.

 All showed examples are based on the same Bazel example workspace, which structure and content is explained at the end of this page: :ref:`project_example`.